Firmware Upgrade¶

 Flash Using bmputil

-To flash a downloaded or manually built binary, the resulting .elf
+To flash a downloaded or manually built binary, the resulting .elf file can be provided to the bmputil-cli probe update command.

 bmputil-cli probe update blackmagic-binary.elf